 Making a dark Cajun roux from scratch is a dying art.
 Not too many years ago, there wasn’t a Cajun or Creole household in South Louisiana that didn’t have the unmistakably intense aroma of a dark roux, in all its glory, wafting through the kitchen.
 Home cooks were taught basic roux-making skills early on, and it was a rite of passage to pass it on to the next generation.

 Times have changed.

 With the proliferation of jarred and powdered roux products, as well as packaged gumbo mixes, the art of roux making is slowly dying off.
-Don’t get me wrong, some prepared roux products are very good, and I use them sometimes myself.
-But, there is no substitute for a homemade roux, and I believe it is the obligation — no, responsibility — of roux makers to hand down this timeless artisan skill to their children.
+Don’t get me wrong, some prepared roux products like Rox’s Roux are very good, and I use them myself.
+But, there is no substitute for the ritual of making a homemade roux from scratch, and I believe it is the obligation — no, responsibility — of roux makers to hand down this timeless artisan skill to their children.
 I know my wife has.

 Rox can make a roux.